 Who can use the injection?

 The contraceptive injection is suitable for most women.
-A doctor or nurse will ask about your own and your immediate family’s medical history, weigh you and take your blood pressure, just to check it will be suitable for you.
+A doctor or nurse will ask about your own and your immediate family’s medical history, weigh you and take your blood pressure, just to check if it will be suitable for you.

 Women who are under 18 years old may be able to use the contraceptive injection, but only after careful examination by a doctor because of its effect on bone density.